 Ten years later, what was once an ambitious idea has become a remarkably noteworthy program.
 Since its inception, we’ve had the honor of welcoming some 375 guests from 40 states and many countries – some with no prior experience, others with years of woodworking under their belt.
 Doctors, engineers, professional performers, and more are all joined by the desire to craft something out of wood with their own hands.

 The CIR program provides our customers with an enriching life experience that touches upon all aspects of building—from wood selection to finishing.

 CONTINUING THE LEGACY

 It is this rugged pursuit of beauty and timelessness that has always moved our hearts.
 We make and sell fine American furniture.
-This is our calling, this our work, and this is what we sign our names to.
-Our devotion lives in the work we do, and in our efforts to ensure the maker culture will continue to grow and thrive for generations to come.
+This is our calling, our work, and this is what we sign our names to.
+Our devotion lives in the work we do and in our efforts to ensure the maker culture will continue to grow and thrive for generations to come.